Meet our team

 Daniela Costa

 Daniela is a Portsmouth University graduate where she completed a Masters focusing on international crimes and the role of private military companies in armed conflicts.
 Daniela previously worked as a community keyworker supporting women in contact with the criminal justice system, with a focus on domestic abuse and women’s issues and this has provided her with experience around housing, benefits and mental health.
-She has joined the NCC recently after deciding that it was time to start a new challenge.
+She joined us a caseworker in 2024 and is our safeguarding and non UK lead.

 Allison Donnelly

-Allison has been working with young people and families in a community setting since 2001 .
-She has recently joined our team as Outreach Caseworker based in Helensburgh Scotland were she will be working with other partner agencies supporting submariner families and veterans.
-Allison herself is a submariner family with her husband serving for over 20years.
-Prior to this Allison worked for a local Youth Charity managing Young Carers Service .
-She has vast experience in working within the Third Sector and community based projects supporting children and young people.
+Allison has been working with young people and families in a community setting since 2001.
+She is part of our Outreach Team based in Helensburgh, Scotland and has been part of NCC since 2023.
+Her husband is serving submariner and they have two adult children and 1 grandson.
+Prior to joining NCC Allison worked for a local Youth Charity managing Young Carers Service.
+She has vast experience in working within the Third Sector and community-based projects supporting children and young people.
+You will often see her at community engagements and events highlighting our support/opportunities available in Scotland.

 Karolina Kubica